 In my experience, women who follow this schedule tend to go into labor more or less on time (and avoid needing a medical induction) and have shorter labors with fewer complications.
 Acupuncture treatments gently and gradually send your body a message to get ready for labor.
 Your body is doing this all on its own, but acupuncture helps it happen more seamlessly and helps you to feel more relaxed and ready when the time comes.
 And YES being mentally relaxed has a HUGE and very real effect on the progress of labor (see this book for more information).

-I’d also like to take this opportunity to encourage all women to get a birth doula as well as a postpartum doula.
+I’d also like to take this opportunity to encourage all women to utilize a birth doula as well as a postpartum doula.
 Read more about doulas and what they do here and here.
-And, the best way to avoid unnecessary interventions in labor (such as c-sections and episiotomies) or to achieve a VBAC is to choose your hospital based on its maternity procedure statistics.
+And, the best way to avoid unnecessary interventions in labor (such as c-sections and episiotomies) or to achieve a VBAC?
+Choose your hospital based on its maternity procedure statistics.
 In New York State, they are found on the Department of Health’s website here.

 Auricular Acupuncture (acupuncture performed on the ear) has an incredibly fascinating history, much of it coming not from China but from right here in New York!
 But first- you’re probably asking “Wait so ear acupuncture is a thing?”
 Yes.
 If you’re a patient of mine you’ve likely had a lot of it.
 So first, I’ll tell you a little about why I use ear acupuncture, and why you might want it.
 Read more

 I am pleased to announce that NY Chi Acupuncture is now a participating, in-network provider with Blue Cross Blue Shield.
 More and more insurance policies are covering acupuncture as its recognition as a safe and effective treatment modality expands.
 The office is conveniently located in midtown east between Bryant Park and Grand Central Station.